JustInTimez/DWA9/README.md

 Dynamic Web Apps 9 Challenge

 ## Description
-In this module, you will be required to use the Shoelace component library in a brand-new JavaScript project and build the original Tally App example from the very first lesson using only Shoelace components.
-You will be provided with three user stories that should be met at a minimum, however, you are encouraged to add additional functionality.
-You are free to choose the components you think are best suited to meet these user stories.
+In this module, I am required to use the Shoelace component library in a brand-new JavaScript project and build the original Tally App example from the very first lesson using only Shoelace components.
+I have been provided with three user stories that should be met at a minimum, however, I am encouraged to add additional functionality.
+I am free to choose the components I think are best suited to meet these user stories.

 ## User Stories (Gherkin syntax)

 ### SCENARIO 1: Increment the counter by one
-- GIVEN the tally counter app is open
+- [] GIVEN the tally counter app is open
 - AND the counter is at 0
 - WHEN I click the "Add" button
 - THEN the counter should display 1